 Over the course of this year, we have seen the escalation of an unprecedented crisis, COVID-19.
 This global pandemic has brought with it the emergence of previously unthought-of organizational risks.
 Now, almost a year into the pandemic, we wanted to reflect on the critical role that compliance teams play in crisis management efforts.

-To tackle the topic, we talked to Stacey Hanna, General Counsel of Global Ethics & Compliance at Lonza, one of the biotech firms spawning the groundwork for the creation of a vaccine for COVID-19.
+To tackle the topic, we talked to Stacey Hanna, General Counsel of Global Ethics & Compliance at Lonza, one of the manufacturers of a vaccine for COVID-19.
 Lonza is a global provider of integrated healthcare solutions operating in more than 120 countries within its two branches: Pharma, Biotech & Nutrition, and Specialty Ingredients.
-Before leading Lonza’s compliance efforts, Stacey began her career at an international law firm, after which she began working in compliance during her time at Capsugel, a pharmaceutical start-up, that was later bought by Lonza’s parent company KKR Investments.
-After the acquisition in 2017, Stacey was asked to join Lonza to build their first compliance program from the ground up.
+Before leading Lonza’s compliance efforts, Stacey began her career at an international law firm in Manhattan and in-house at pharma giant Pfizer.
+She began working in compliance during her time at Capsugel, a Pfizer spin-off company that was purchased by KKR & Co. in 2011 and sold to Lonza in 2017.
+After the acquisition in 2017, Stacey was asked to join Lonza to lead their first standalone ethics and compliance department and program.
+At Lonza, she is responsible globally for anti-bribery and anti-corruption, antitrust, trade compliance, enterprise risk management, and U.S. government relations.

 The webinar was part of our now-virtual event series ‘Compliance Heroes’, where we aim to bring the compliance community together to share knowledge and highlight leaders in the industry.
 To learn more about the pivotal role that Lonza’s compliance team has played in managing the crisis, keep reading: